pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/book-19-optimization-continuous-improvement/chapter-55-kaizen-continuous-improvement.md

 **The 1% Rule**

 The power of compounding applies to improvement as much as it does to finance.
 A 1% improvement per day compounds to a 3,778% improvement over a year.
-This is not theoretical—it is mathematical fact.
+This is not theoreticalâ€”it is mathematical fact.

 **Application Framework:**